-This cellophane stained glass craft is fun way to explore color with kids.
+This cellophane stained glass craft is a fun way to explore color with kids.
 Use this as a process art activity and a way to study color mixing and transparency.

 To begin, you will need the following supplies.
 Note: You will find some affiliate links at the bottom of this post for your shopping convenience.
-If you happen to purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.
+If you happen to purchase something from a link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.

 - clear contact paper

 - construction paper or small paper plates

 Cut the cellophane into long strips and then into squares.
 Helpful Hint: Try to use a white container to hold the cellophane squares.
 This will help kids see the colors clearly.

 Next, you will need to make a frame.
 Fold a piece of construction paper and cut a rectangle out to make a paper frame.

 A smaller frame may work better for younger children.
 A small (6 inch) paper plate works well.
 Cut out the circle in the center.